apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 ## Connect to a MySQL Cluster

 Run the command below to connect to a cluster.
+For the detailed database connection guide, refer to [Connect database](./../../connect_database/overview-of-database-connection.md).
 ```bash
 kbcli cluster connect mysql-cluster
 ```